Aramchol: The SCD1 pathway

 Aramchol inhibits the activity of stearoyl coenzyme A desaturase 1 (SCD1) in the liver.
 This is likely a direct effect since the mRNA of this and other lipogenic genes or the activities of nuclear receptors are not affected.
 The physiologic effects of SCD1 inhibition are: decreased synthesis of fatty acids, resulting in a decrease in storage triglycerides and other esters of fatty acids.
 This reduces liver fat (including triglycerides and free fatty acids), and results in an improvement in insulin resistance.
 Aramchol’s mechanism of action, inhibition of the SCD1 enzyme, has been confirmed in human liver microsomes2 and in animal studies by showing a reduction of the SCD1 activity marker, the fatty acid ratio 16:1/16:0, following Aramchol treatment.
 These studies showed that the SCD1 inhibition effect of Aramchol is partial (can reach to 70 to 83%).
 Unlike other SCD1 inhibitors, it was shown that Aramchol’s effects are non-atherogenic.
-There are at present no known inhibitors of SCD1 with the established safety and efficacy profile of Aramachol.